-We reviewed four personnel files and found appropriate recruitment checks had been undertaken prior to employment.
+- The practice employs a pharmacist who works four afternoons per week. - We reviewed four personnel files and found appropriate recruitment checks had been undertaken prior to employment.
 For example, proof of identification, references, qualifications, registration with the appropriate professional body and the appropriate checks through the Disclosure and Barring Service.
-However we noticed that performers list assurance checks, revalidation and safeguarding training were not undertaken for the locum doctors.